By law, all DOE websites must be accessible. This applies to the content on the page, as well as all documents, images, and videos posted on it.

 - 20 percent of New York students identify as having a disability?

-- Nearly 50 percent of New York households speak a language other than English?
+- Nearly 50 percent of New York City households speak a language other than English?

-- Visiting the Making Accessible and Inclusive Content page
+Visit the Making Accessible Content page to learn about working with:

 - Assign a Webmaster in Galaxy